What To Do If Your Parents Have No Retirement Savings

 - Do they have debts that need paying off before retirement?

 Once you have this information, help them set realistic financial goals.
 Encourage them to meet with a financial advisor, who can guide them on making the best use of their resources.
+Once these questions have been answered, it becomes easier to build a practical plan.
+Even small financial adjustments can help make retirement more manageable.

 Step 4: Encourage Smart Spending and Budgeting Habits

 If your parents are living on a tight budget, maximising every pound is key.
 Even small changes can make a significant difference in how far their money stretches.
+Many retirees discover that small spending habits add up over time, especially when living on a fixed income.

 Simple Ways to Cut Everyday Costs